jbnunn/Create2Dashboard/README.md

-# RoombaDashboard
+# Create 2 Dashboard

 A CLI Dashboard for iRobot's Create 2 Roomba, written in Go.
-This is a work-in-progress, coded live on Twitch,  [https://twitch.tv/jbnunn/](https://twitch.tv/jbnunn/).
+This is a work-in-progress, live-coded on Twitch,  [https://twitch.tv/jbnunn/](https://twitch.tv/jbnunn/).
 Updates below:

-* Sept 9, 2019: Initial commmit with basic layout,
+* Sept 9, 2019: Initial commmit with basic layout

 ## Install